 - Provides the sales teams with data-driven insights on how their prospects are consuming shared content

 - Sales enablement platforms help measure what content works and what doesn’t

 What is sales engagement?

-Sales Engagement platforms help the sales development or business development representatives to reach out to the prospects and communicate effectively across channels.
+Sales Engagement Platforms help the sales development or business development representatives to reach out to prospects and communicate effectively across channels.

 Benefits of a sales engagement platform

 - Automates sequences and messages and sends them in real-time across channels like email, phone, SMS, and social media

 - Allows the sales team to personalize sales messages at scale across channels